hksantosh/eip/README.md

 # TSAI
-HK Santosh's github repository for "The School of AI" projects & assignments
+HK Santosh's repository for "The School of AI" programs & workshops